 Did you notice that awkward slump on the southern border of Egypt?
 This piece of land is called Bir Tawil.
 Bir Tawil is claimed neither by Egypt nor Sudan.
 Read more about our adventures to Bir Tawil here, a virtual no man’s land.
 Click here for an FAQ on Bir Tawil.
 The land is occupied by at least one group: The Ababda tribe, who in turn, claim the Ababda Emirate.
 It’s hard to find their flag, but this may be it below.
 It’s an unrecognized emirate and has a complex geographical history between Egypt and Sudan.

 And then there is also the Hala’ib Triangle, which is directly linked to the dispute regarding Bir Tawil, this is the “good bit”, that both parties want.
 Egypt considers this its sovereign territory, so while international maps would show the area as disputed land, it is in fact under the control of Egypt and an Egypt map made in Egypt would show it as such.
-You can read more about Bir Tawil here.
+You can read our book on Bir Tawil here.

 And you can check out Egypt and the EDEX Arms fair here.